-The products covered by the CBAM regulation include materials, semi-finished products and a limited number of finished products.
-These goods can be categorised under iron and steel, cement, fertiliser, aluminium, electricity and hydrogen.
-The European Commission has announced that the scope of CBAM will be gradually expanded to all sectors covered by the EU ETS by 2030.
-In the near future, it is expected that the scope of CBAM will be further expanded to include organic polymers and polymers.
-Because only particular products are in scope of CBAM, it will become more important for declarants to correctly determine the tariff classification ("CN code") of goods imported in the EU.
+The CBAM Regulation covers basic materials, semi-finished products and a limited number of finished products.
+These are categorised under iron and steel, cement, fertilisers, aluminium, electricity, and hydrogen.
+The European Commission has announced that the scope of CBAM will be gradually extended to all sectors covered by the EU ETS by 2030 and in the near future, the scope of CBAM is expected to be further extended to include organic polymers and plastics.
+As only certain products are covered by CBAM, it is becoming increasingly important for declarants to correctly determine the tariff classification ("CN code") of products imported into the EU.

-- Total embedded emissions
+- The total embedded emissions of these products

 - Copies of verification reports issued by accredited verifiers

 The CBAM declaration must be submitted by 31 May of the following year.
 The first CBAM declaration should therefore be submitted by 31 May 2027 for products imported in 2026.

 In the meantime however, the transitional period applies.

 During the transitional period of CBAM, the European Commission aims to ensure a smooth introduction of the reporting obligations to reduce the risk of disruptive impacts on trade, while collecting the necessary information to further specify the definitive methodology for the rules on the calculation of the actual embedded emissions.
 During this period, CBAM is not in full force and obligations may differ slightly from those outlined above.
 The key aspects of the transitional period are as follows: